-By this point you should have gathered all the information needed to help you fill out the complaint report of the New York DMV.
+By this point, you should have gathered all the information needed to help you complete the complaint report of the New York DMV.
 Once filled out, you have 2 options for how to submit the completed form.

 The first option is to print and mail the form to the Bureau of Consumer & Facility Services.

 Print and mail: